makrai/notes/baroni10-distributed-memory-corpus-sem-cl.md

   selection and labeling” space for W 1 W 2 × L tasks
 * in the qualia extraction task, we started with manually identified links
-  * start with examples of noun–quale pairs  n, q r  that instantiate a role r We project all L × W 1 W 2 vectors in a subspace where only dimensions corresponding to one of the example pairs are non-zero.
-We then
+  * start with examples of noun–quale pairs  n, q r  that instantiate a role r
+    * We project all L × W 1 W 2 vectors in a subspace where only dimensions corresponding to one of the example pairs are non-zero
-  * most characteristic links in this subspace to represent the target role r, and look for new pairs  n, q r  in the W 1 W 2 × L subspace defined by these automatically picked links, instead of the manual ones.
-Although we
+  * most characteristic links in this subspace to represent the target role r, and look for new pairs  n, q r  in the W 1 W 2 × L subspace defined by these automatically picked links, instead of the manual ones
   * can be done as iterative bootstrapping algorithm
-* For each role r, we construct instead two L × W 1 W 2 subspaces, one
+* For each role r, we construct instead two L × W 1 W 2 subspaces
   * positive subspace with the example pairs  n, q r  as unique non-zero
   * negative subspace
 * examples for links found
   * Formal: n is q, n in q, and q such as n are a good sketch: taxonomic
-    * other Formal links are less conspicuous.
-However, note the presence of
+    * other Formal links are less conspicuous
     * coordination (n coord q and q coord n), consistently with the common
       * coordinated terms are related taxonomically (Widdows and Dorow 2002)
   * Constitutive is mostly a whole–part relation, and the harvested links good
   * Telic,
-    * q by n, q through n, and q via n capture: action–instrument relation to
+    * q by n, q through n, and q via n capture: action–instrument relation
-    * i.e. subtype of Telic role that Pustejovsky (1995) calls “indirect.”
+    * i.e. subtype of Telic role that Pustejovsky (1995) calls “indirect”
-    * The two verb–noun links (q obj n and n sbj intr q) instead capture “direct” Telic roles, theme, _read a book, the book reads well)_.
-The
+    * The two verb–noun links (q obj n and n sbj intr q) instead capture “direct” Telic roles, theme, _read a book, the book reads well_
   * Agentive
-    * least convincing, only q obj n and perhaps q out n are plausible canonica
+    * least convincing, only q obj n and perhaps q out n are plausible
     * Interestingly, the manual selections also gave very poor results
     * problems might be due to links used to build the DM tensors
 * performance is even better than with the manually picked patterns